 Continuing Competence Program

-At the beginning of the year, members set CCP goals for the upcoming year (April 1 - March 31).
-These goals can change over the year.
-At the end of the year, members confirm completed activities and provide supporting documentation.
-Members may update their CCPs throughout the year, including adding supporting documentation (via the MyCAP Login).
+During annual permit renewal, regulated members set CCP goals for the upcoming year (April 1 - March 31).
+At the end of the year, regulated members confirm completed activities and provide supporting documentation.

 CCP Resources